 Maybe.
 But it also makes the dish healthier and I’m all for that.
 See?
 Sometimes laziness can be good for your health.

 See how I can spin things?

-After that, I make the ricotta cheese mixture.
-I take my baking dish and ladle some gravy over the bottom.
-Finally, I lay 4 pieces of eggplant on the gravy and dollop some of the ricotta cheese mixture on top of the vegetable.
-(Note: you will not use all the ricotta cheese.)
+Lay 4 pieces of eggplant on the gravy and dollop some of the ricotta cheese mixture on top of the vegetable.

-Likewise, I ladle a spoonful of gravy over the cheese and stick a thin slice of mozzarella on top.
+Ladle a spoonful of gravy over the cheese and add a thin slice of mozzarella on top.

-Finally, it’s time to serve it!
-So, I plate a stack and get ready to dig in.
+Time to serve it.
+I plate a stack and get ready to dig in.

 Yum, yum, YUM.

-I hope you enjoyed this recipe because it is so scrummynumscious!
+I hope you enjoyed this baked eggplant ricotta stacks recipe because it is so delicious.

 - 3 tablespoons parmesan cheese